kiyoon/version-pioneer/README.md

 **🧗🏽  Version-Pioneer is a general-purpose Versioneer that works with any language and any build system.**

-- **Highly customisable**: It's an easy-to-read script.
+- 🧑‍🍳 **Highly customisable**: It's an easy-to-read script.
 Literally a simple python script which you can customise version format or anything as you need.
-- Runs with Python 3.8+
+- 🐍 Runs with Python 3.8+
-- No dependencies like package, config file etc. It runs with one python file.
+- ❌📦 No dependencies like package, config file etc. It runs with one python file.
-- Works with any build backend with hooks.
+- ⭕ Works with any build backend with hooks.
-- Works with any language, not just Python.
+- 🦀 Works with any language, not just Python.
     - Support for new version formats like `"digits"` that generates digits-only version string like `1.2.3.4` instead of `1.2.3+4.gxxxxxxx`.
 Useful for multi-language projects, Chrome Extension, etc. because their versioning standard is different.
-- Complete non-vendored mode support.
-With the original Versioneer you still had to install a `_version.py` script in your project, but Version-Pioneer is able to be installed as a package.
+- </> API provided for complete non-vendored mode support.
+    - With Versioneer you still had to install a `_version.py` script in your project, but Version-Pioneer is able to be installed as a package.
+- 💻 CLI tool to get version string, execute the `_version.py` versionscript, and test your setup.

 ## 🏃 Quick Start (script not vendored, with build backend plugins)